Stuycs-K/finalprojectapcs-4-yee-estella-yesley-kiran/DEVLOG-EstellaYee.md

 - Added in the rotating image feature.

 ### 2025-05-29
-- Made enirely new character and pacman classes because things were getting way too complicated
+- Made enirely new character class because everything was extremely complicated - 1.5 hours
+- Maade entirely new pacman class - 1.5 hours
+- Also started making the Ghost class, inserted all the methods 1 hour

+### 2025-05-30-06-2
+- Tried to debug ghost movement in class - 20 minutes